ClarytyLLC/docs/src/docs/automate-studio/tutorials/basic/object-detection/tutorial.md

 ### Step 2: Setup the Cognition Node

-Next, we will configure the core cognition node that transcribes the video.
+Next, you will configure the core cognition node that transcribes the video.

 **To set up the cognition node:**

 1. Drag the **Cognition - Core** node from the Node Palette and drop it next to the previous node.
 Once done, wire up the two nodes.
 2. Double-click on the **Cognition - Core** node to open the node properties.
-3. We will rename this node by typing *Object detection* in the name field.
+3. You will rename this node by typing *Object detection* in the name field.
 4. From the *Category* dropdown, select the *Object Detection* option.
 5. Next, from the *Engine* dropdown select the *Image Classification - A V3* option.
 6. Scroll down to **Advanced Settings**, and from the *Cluster* option select the *prd5 - Adhoc Cluster*.